-The discounted rate for a group of eight persons or more is £1.50 per child of 15-yrs or under and £2.50 per adult.
+The discounted rate for a group of ten persons or more is £3.20 per person.
 The concessions allowed for senior citizens or students touring individually are not granted as extra for group visits, since these prices already reflect this concession.

 We can accommodate any size of group; however, we will almost certainly split groups of 24+ into two, since there is an ‘insurance policy’ limit to the amount of people allowed to be on the tower at any given time.
 A group visit usually takes around 20-30 minutes per party of up to 24.

 The Tower :

-Tickets may be purchased at the gift shop and come with a translation of what can be seen from the tower in a variety of languages, e.g. Chinese, Italian, German, Dutch, and Spanish.
+Tickets may be purchased at the gift shop and come with an information leaflet available in a variety of languages.

-Self-Guided Tower Tour prices for parties of less than eight or individuals are:
+Self-Guided Tower Tour prices for parties of less than ten or individuals are: